stormasm/spanish/log/log26.md

 ---

+Nuestras plantas estaban muy felices hoy - our plants are very happy today

+sabiendo que iba a llover - knowing that it was going to rain

+Por suerte, hice mucho trabajo ayer en el jardin - luckily I got a lot of work done yesterday in the garden

+---

 - me alegra que pudieras - I am glad that you could
 - me alegra que hayas podido - I am glad you were able to
 - me alegra de que hayas podido - slightly more formal